ikgwin/JUUN-Virtual-Assistant/README.md

 # JUUN Virtual Assistant
  A project I am working on, a virtual assistant named JUUN who assists me in my everyday tasks when using my computer.

+Upon starting the application, click run to start JUUN.
+JUUN

  What can JUUN do?
 (Commands will be added here upon creation and successful functionality of command):
  - greet user
  - open a website